aragon/osx-plugin-template-hardhat/packages/js-client/GUIDE.md

     // First we need to set the values in the parent class super.set(params);
-    // Then we can set the values in our context if (params.myCustomParam) {
+    // Then we can set the values in our context
+    // We check every value in the context params and set it in the state
+    // and set the overridden state to true so it doesn't get overridden
+    // by the default value
+    if (params.myCustomParam) {
       this.state.myCustomParam = params.myCustomParam;
       this.overridden.myCustomParam = true;